Gerardo Torrado: Indy Eleven

 On 8 June 2016, Torrado signed for NASL side Indy Eleven, extending his contract for the 2017 season on 26 January 2017.

 Torrado retired on 30 October 2017 ending a 20-year career span.

 International career

+Youth

 Torrado made an impact when he represented Mexico at the 1999 FIFA U-20 World Cup, which put the spotlight on him as a potential national team player.

+Senior

 Ever since his début in a friendly match against Argentina, he has become a mainstay in the national team.
 Torrado scored his first goal for Mexico in the 1999 Copa América against Peru, scoring with a stunning long-range shot in stoppage time which saved the game for Mexico.
 His goal ensured that the match ended 3–3 and Mexico then went on to win on penalties.
 Torrado has been in the Mexico squads for the 2002, 2006 and 2010 FIFA World Cup and was vice-captain for the 2010 tournament in South Africa, playing in all four of Mexico's matches as they were eliminated in the Round of 16 after losing 3–1 to Argentina.